How to Choose the Right Destination for Language Immersion (Spain vs. Mexico vs. Italy)

 • Clients who enjoy a more organic learning style

-No matter where you go, progress depends on:
+No matter where you go, progress depends on three things:

 • How much you speak each day